CNA-Tech/PKS-Ninja/LabGuides/PKSBackupVelero-PV3774/readme.md

 ## Step 5:  Delete the planespotter app

-5.1 Optional: Check the Persistent Volumes
+5.1 Confirm the existence of the persistent volume:

 ```bash